nschonni/cordova-docs/articles/tutorial-team-build/General.md

 	- *.suo
 	- *.jsproj.user

-**Troubleshooting Tip:** Adding plugins/android.json, plugins/ios.json, plugins/remote_ios.json, plugins/windows.json, or plugins/wp8.json adding these files to source control can result in a build that **appears to succeed but is missing plugin native code.** They should only be included if the "platforms" folder is also checked in which is not recommended.
+**Troubleshooting Tip:** Adding plugins/android.json, plugins/ios.json, plugins/remote_ios.json, plugins/windows.json, or plugins/wp8.json adding these files to source control can result in a build that **appears to succeed but is missing plugin native code.** They should only be included if the "platforms" folder is also checked in.
 Simply remove these files from source control to resolve the issue.
 Note that you **can** add "plugins/fetch.json" to source control along with the rest of the contents of the plugins folder.
 See [our Issues, Tips, and Workarounds documentation](../tips-and-workarounds/tips-and-workarounds-readme.md) for additional tips on addressing common build issues.

 <a name="depends"></a>
 ##Installing Dependencies